eddietejeda/linkbird-app/views/static/about.md

 <img src="/images/phone-view.png" style="top: 0; float: right; width: 200px; padding: 5px ; margin: 20px 50px 50px">

-LinkBird was created to solve a simple challenge: finding interesting articles shared on Twitter without scrolling through <i>a lot</i> of chatter.
+LinkBird was created to solve a simple problem: finding interesting articles shared on Twitter without scrolling through <i>a lot</i> of chatter.
 Sometimes it's fun to follow Twitter discussions.
 Other times, it's not.

 ##### How does LinkBird work?